 The PulseBlaster core features a set of instructions for creating highly flexible pulse program flow control.
 The micro-programmed controller allows for programs to include branches, subroutines, and loops at up to 8 nested levels - all this to assist the user in creating dense pulse programs that cycle through repetitious events, especially useful in numerous multidimensional spectroscopy and imaging applications.

 External Triggering

 The PulseBlasterESR-PRO can be triggered and/or reset externally via dedicated hardware lines.
-The two separate lines combine the convenience of triggering (e.g., in cardiac gating) with the safety of the "stop/reset" line (firmware-dependent).
-The input pins for the trigger and reset are pulled to logical-high on the board and can be activated by a low-voltage pulse (short to ground).
+These lines combine the convenience of triggering (e.g., in cardiac gating) with the safety of the "stop/reset" line (firmware-dependent).

 Summary